Why homicides are spiking in Sacramento and what’s being done to prevent future violence

-Makaylah Brent, 9, was killed in a drive-by shooting while playing at Mama Marks Park earlier in October -- one of the latest and perhaps most public murders in broad daylight.
+Makaylah Brent, 9, was killed in a drive-by shooting while playing at Mama Marks Park earlier in October, one of the most recent and perhaps most public murders in broad daylight.

 "I know my grandbaby wasn't your intended target.
 I know she wasn't," Amber Leslie Brent, Makaylah's grandmother, said.
 "Please, this has got to change.
 This has got to change."